TsofnatMaman/PropertyMonitoringDashboard/README.md

 * **hasNewActivity**

   * Activity occurred after the last sync
-  * OR within the last 7 days if no prior sync exists
+  * OR within the last 100 days

 These flags allow the dashboard to prioritize cases effectively.